Bowflex Vs. Total Gym: Which Is Your Best Bet?

 The Bowflex machine is essentially a traditional resistance machine which uses cables and pulleys instead of stacks of weights. or plates.
 If you are looking to develop all around athleticism, the Total Gym may have a slight leg up on the Bowflex machine.

 Which machine is more likely to leave you injured?
 When thinking about this, it all depends on how you use it.
 If you utilize good form, then you should have a fairly low injury risk on either machine provided you use appropriate time off between sessions to prevent overuse injuries.

 If you use poor form however, that’s when your injury risk will go up.
 Some people may struggle to learn good form on the Total Gym machine, so the injury risk may be slightly higher here than on the Bowflex.

 But, as long as you take good care, you should be able to avoid this issue.

 Finally, when thinking about price, it’s hard to do a direct comparison because the price of these machines will vary so much depending on which model you choose.
-You definitely have more options when looking at the Total Gym as they have a number of different series that you can purchase.
+That said, across the board, it seems the Bowflex units are a bit pricier than the Total Gym lineup.

 Do keep in mind that the Total Gym may not provide you with a one-stop-machine that does it all depending on what you want to do.
 Therefore, you may need to still supplement the machine with other separate exercises using typical dumbbells for instance.
 So this will need to be added to your overall gym set up costs.